simondiep/node-multiplayer-snake/README.md

  - Compress uploaded images before sending to server [pngquant](https://pngquant.org/)
  - Add a report bug menu item
  - More consistent names: pick either location or coordinate and stick with it
- - Handle case where entire board is filled
- - Make spawn locations more random, as opposed to closest to top left
  - [Issues](https://github.com/simondiep/node-multiplayer-snake/issues)

 ### Potential Features To Implement